Carnival: Recife, Pernambuco

 Recife is marked by the parade of the largest carnival block in the world, the Galo da Madrugada.
-This parade happens on the first Saturday of Carnival (Saturday of Zé Pereira), passes through the center of the city of Recife and has, as symbol, a giant rooster that is positioned in the Duarte Coelho Bridge.
-In this block, there is a great variety of musical rhythms, but the most present is Frevo (characteristic rhythm of both Recife and Olinda that was declared Intangible Heritage of Humanity by Unesco).
+This parade happens on the first Saturday of Carnival (Zé Pereira's Saturday), passes through downtown Recife, and has as symbol a giant rooster that is positioned on the Duarte Coelho Bridge.
+In this block, there is a great variety of musical genres, but Frevo is the most common one; it is typical of both Recife and Olinda, and is considered an Intangible Heritage of Humanity by Unesco.

 Salvador, Bahia

 Salvador has large Carnival celebrations, including the Axé, a typical Bahia music.
 A truck with giant speakers and a platform, where musicians play songs of local genres such as Axé, samba-reggae, and Arrocha, drives through town with a crowd following while dancing and singing.
 It was originally staged by two Salvador musicians, Dodo & Osmar, in the 1950s.
 After the Salvador Carnival, Porto Seguro continues the celebration.

 Three circuits make up the festival.
 Campo Grande is the longest and most traditional.
-Barra-Ondina is the most famous, on the seaside of Barra Beach and Ondina Beach and Pelourinho.
+Barra-Ondina is the most famous, on the seaside of Pelourinho and the beaches Barra and Ondina.

 International singers like David Guetta, will.i.am, Psy, and Bob Sinclar have performed in Salvador.
 Ivete Sangalo, Claudia Leitte, Daniela Mercury, Margareth Menezes, Chiclete com Banana, and Banda Eva are some traditional attractions.
-The party officially takes six days, but can continue for more than that.
+The party officially lasts six days, but may go on for longer.

 Canada

 Toronto Caribbean Carnival, held in Toronto on the first weekend of August to take advantage of more comfortable weather, has its origins in Caribbean Carnival traditions.
 Tourist attendance at the parade typically exceeds one million.

 The Quebec Winter Carnival is one of the biggest winter-themed Carnivals in the world.
 It depends on snowfall and very cold weather, to keep snowy ski trails in good condition and ice sculptures frozen.
 The carnival is held during the last days of January and first days of February.

-In the Ottawa-Gatineau region, Winterlude takes place during February.